ColoradoSchoolOfMines/OreCart-App/frontend/README.md

 - npm or Yarn

 ## Install Dependencies
-- download Expo Go on your device
+- download Expo Go on your mobile device
 - cd into the frontend directory `cd frontend`
 - `npm install` or `yarn install`